HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

 Each type serves a different purpose and each user element comes with its own set of styling and configuration options.

-### Static Elements
+### Static elements

-Static elements are predefined elements that display content exactly as it looks, ensuring a "what you see is what you get" experience.
+Static elements are predefined elements that display content exactly as it looks, ensuring a What You See Is What You Get (WYSIWYG) experience.
 After you add these elements in your presentation template, they will not change, even if you apply them to different content items.
 This consistency helps users create organized layouts with confidence, knowing that the design remains the same regardless of the content.

 ![](../../../../assets/HCL_Presentation_Designer_Static_Elements_Panel.png)

 - **Container**

     The container element (```<div>...</div>```) serves as a foundational block for organizing and structuring content.
 This element allows users to group elements together.
+You can resize the container to fit different design needs.
+You can also add any other user element inside a container.

-You can resize the container through the **Style** panel by setting its width and height to fit different design needs.
+    To resize, click the container element on the canvas.
+The selected container is highlighted and circular resize handles appear on the borders of the container, indicating that it is ready for editing.
+Click and hold on the desired resizing handle and drag the handle in the direction you want.
+You can also resize a container through the **Style** panel by setting its width and height.
 Other styling options can be applied on the container as well.
-You can also add any other user element inside a container.

     ![](../../../../assets/HCL_Presentation_Designer_Static_Element_Container.png)
     ![](../../../../assets/HCL_Presentation_Designer_Static_Element_Container_Applied_Styles.png)